SaidivyaMaganti/Financial-Analysis-of-AtliQ-Hardware/README.md

 In this project, I accomplished the following tasks:

-**Merging Data from Multiple Tables**: I combined data from various tables by using the VLOOKUP, XLOOKUP INDEX, & MATCH functions.
+**Merging Data from Multiple Tables**: I combined data from various tables by using the VLOOKUP, XLOOKUP INDEX, & MATCH functions and used Conditional Formatting

 **Statistical Analysis**: I performed statistical analysis, including calculations for mean, median, mode, variance, standard deviation, and correlation.